turbot/pipes-docs/docs/accounts/developer/advanced.md

 workspaces from the Steampipe CLI.
 You can have up to 2 tokens at a time.

 Click **New Token** to create a new API token.
-The token will be masked, but you can reveal it by clicking the eye icon, or hover over it and click the clipboard icon to copy it.
-Make a secure note of the token as you will not be able to retrieve it again.
+The token will be masked, but you can reveal it by clicking the eye icon or hovering over it and clicking the clipboard icon to copy it.
+Make a secure note of the token, as you will not be able to retrieve it again.

 You can deactivate or delete a token from the list by clicking the options menu